USDA Loan Versus a Conventional Loan

 Potential for No Down Payment

 One of the biggest selling points of the USDA loan is the possibility of no down payment.
-USDA will allow borrowers to receive a loan up to 100% of the appraised value.
+USDA will allow borrowers to receive a loan up to the appraised value.
 If the seller is willing to negotiate it is possible to have most, if not all, of the closing costs included in this amount as well.

 The credit guidelines, as well as interest rates, compare favorably to the rules and rates used for an FHA loan.
 People who don’t mind living just outside the city, and have a modest income, would be wise to consider a USDA mortgage as their means to purchase their next home.